demonico85/cleaving/docs/source/example_SL_walls.md

     2. The atom types 1-2-3-4 will represents the "true" atoms, whereas the atom with types 5-6-7-8 will represent the duplicate
     3. The atoms of type 1 have the same coordinate as the atoms in the region a
     4. The atoms of type 2 have the same coordinate as the atoms in the region d
-    5. The atoms of type 3 have the same coordinate as the atoms in the region c with the z coordinate translated by one box size (i.e. znew=zold+xbox )
+    5. The atoms of type 3 have the same coordinate as the atoms in the region c with the z coordinate translated by one box size (i.e. $znew=zold+zbox$ )
-    6. The atoms of type 4 have the same coordinate as the atoms in the region b with the z coordinate translated by one box size (i.e. znew=zold+xbox )
+    6. The atoms of type 4 have the same coordinate as the atoms in the region b with the z coordinate translated by one box size (i.e. $znew=zold+zbox$ )
     7. The atoms of type 5 have the same coordinate as the atoms in the region b
-    8. The atoms of type 6 have the same coordinate as the atoms in the region a with the z coordinate translated by one box size (i.e. znew=zold+xbox )
+    8. The atoms of type 6 have the same coordinate as the atoms in the region a with the z coordinate translated by one box size (i.e. $znew=zold+zbox$ )
     9. The atoms of type 7 have the same coordinate as the atoms in the region c
-    10. The atoms of type 8 have the same coordinate as the atoms in the region d with the z coordinate translated by one box size (i.e. znew=zold+xbox )
+    10. The atoms of type 8 have the same coordinate as the atoms in the region d with the z coordinate translated by one box size (i.e. $znew=zold+zbox$ )
     11. The coordinates of the eight atom types must be written in a particular order in the data file.
 Each true type (i.e., types 1-4) must have an odd index with the following even index occupied by the corresponding duplicate atom

+where `zbox` is the length of the box in the z-direction.

     E.g. Output of step1 with position of atoms in the crystal: